ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ## Tested

-This project's build and usage has been tested successfully on the following platforms:
+This project's build and usage has been tested successfully on the following platform:

-- [x] Dell Inspiron 14 7000, running Ubuntu 20.04 with a 11th Gen Intel® Core™ i7-1165G7 @ 2.80GHz × 8 processor.

-- [x] Raspberry Pi 4 Model B, running Raspberry Pi OS with a 1.5 GHz 64-bit quad core ARM Cortex-A72 processor.
+- [x] AWS Ubuntu 22.04 instance with Intel Xeon E5 CPU (2.30GHz) and 1 GB RAM.

 ## Extra info